No-Regret Learning in Bilateral Trade via Global Budget Balance: Introduction

-\item \textbf{Lower bounds.} The lower bound for the partial feedback setting (\Cref{thm:lower2bits}) addresses several interesting challenges.
-In contrast to the lower bound by \citet{CesaBianchiCCFL23}, in our model the agent is allowed to post prices which are not weakly/strongly budget balanced (\ie it may be the case that $p_t>q_t$) because we are requiring the budget balance constraints to hold only ``on average''.
-This complicates the construction of the lower bound, since any algorithm could sacrifice temporarily some revenue by posting prices with $p_t>q_t$ to extract a large gain from trade.
-In order to prevent such behavior we design instances in which any pair of prices $(p,q)$, with $p>q$, yields a gain from trade which is dominated by posting pair of prices with $p\le q$.
-This additional complexity comes at some cost, and we recover a lower bound of $\Omega(T^{\nicefrac57})$, whereas the lower bound by \citet{CesaBianchiCCFL23} is of order $T^{\nicefrac34}$.
+\xhdr{Lower bounds.} Besides the typical challenges in proving lower bounds for repeated bilateral trade with respect to the best fixed price in hindsight, in our model the agent is allowed to post prices that are not per-round budget balanced (\ie it may be the case that $p_t>q_t$).
+This considerably complicates the construction of the hard instances, as any algorithm could sacrifice temporarily some profit by posting prices with $p_t>q_t$ to extract a large gain from trade (that the fixed price benchmark may not be able to obtain).
+To deter this kind of behavior, we incorporate into the hard instances certain unfavorable trade opportunities that dissuade the learner from setting prices that are not budget balanced.
+This additional complication comes at some cost: in the partial (two-bit) feedback model we recover a lower bound of $\Omega(T^{\nicefrac57})$, whereas the corresponding lower bound by \citet{CesaBianchiCCFL23} is $\Omega(T^{\nicefrac34})$.